About the Project

 destinations, public venues, businesses, parking and transportation

 infrastructure for tourists, residents and visitors.
-The plan will help
+The recommendations set forth in the plan will help

 link together the Heritage Trail, the Center City quadrant signage